GravityPDF/gravity-pdf/README.md

-Gravity Forms PDF Extended
+Gravity PDF
 ==========================

-Gravity Forms PDF Extended is a Wordpress plugin that allows you to save/view/download a PDF from the front- and back-end, and automate PDF creation on form submission.
+Gravity PDF is a Wordpress plugin that allows you to save/view/download a PDF from the front- and back-end, and automate PDF creation on form submission.

-Find out more at [http://gravityformspdfextended.com](http://gravityformspdfextended.com/).
+Find out more at [https://gravitypdf.com](http://gravitypdf.com/).

 # Documentation

-All documentation can be found at [http://gravityformspdfextended.com](http://gravityformspdfextended.com/documentation/).
+All documentation can be found at [https://gravitypdf.com](http://gravitypdf.com/documentation/).

 # Branches

 ## master

 The master branch contains the latest stable release of the software.
-It's the same version [avaliable in the Wordpress repository](http://wordpress.org/plugins/gravity-forms-pdf-extended/).
+It's the same version [avaliable in the Wordpress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/).

 ## beta